JanSharp/VRCVFXTargetGun/VFXTargetGun/notes.md

   - [ ] dropdown with default "auto"
   - [ ] warn about potential oversights like only some particles being looped and some aren't
 - [x] change delete everything description
+- [x] change mode buttons to toggles with toggle groups
-- [ ] change everything to toggles with toggle groups
+- [ ] change effect buttons to toggles with toggle groups
 - [x] remove button prefab, put the original button in the grid already and disable it

 maybe: